Fork me on GitHub

 • PRUNE_LEGACY (deprecated) Input files that are transitive dependencies of the entry points will be included in the compilation in dependency order.
 All other input files will be dropped.
 In addition to the explicitly defined entry points, moochers (files not explicitly defining a module) are implicit entry points.

-• Type: com.github.blutorange.maven.plugin.closurecompiler.common.DependencyModeFlag
+• Type: com.github.blutorange.maven.plugin.closurecompiler.plugin.DependencyModeFlag

 • Since: 2.0.0